phkaeser/wlmaker/doc/ROADMAP.md

 * Configurable keyboard map.

+* Menu, based on toolkit
+  * Available as window menu in windows.
+  * Available as (hardcoded) application menu.
   * Root menu.
   * Menu with submenus.
   * Window menu adapting to window state.
-  * Eg. "Maximize" shown when not maximized, otherwise: "restore".
+    (Eg. "Maximize" shown when not maximized, otherwise: "restore".)

 * Window placement
   * Automatic placement on a free spot.